xNuclearSquirrel/SquirrelReceiver/README.md

 # SquirrelReceiver

-SquirrelReceiver is a desktop application for receiving and recording digital FPV video streams from DJI Goggles on a Windows PC directly over WiFi.
+SquirrelReceiver is a desktop application for receiving and recording digital FPV video streams wirelessly and directly over WiFi from DJI Goggles on a Windows PC.

 ## Compatibility
 * **Goggles:** DJI Goggles 2, DJI Goggles 3, DJI Goggles N3.